 Terminal screws will accept standard spade or ring terminals.
 Terminals A through V are size #8, and terminals AA through EE are size #6.
-Optional transformer terminal screws (designated 1, 2, & 3) are size #10 for all models except 11-159/169 which are #6.
-For wiring versatility, the screwdown clamp design will also accept unterminated wire.
-All terminals on all actuators will accept up to #12 AWG (3.31 mm) with one exception.
-Actuator models 11-209, 11-269, 11-309, 11-369, 11-409, and 11-469 may use up to #10 AWG wire on the optional transformer terminals (1-3).
+Optional transformer terminal screws (designated 1, 2, & 3) are size #10.
+For wiring versatility, the screw-down clamp design will also accept unterminated wire.
+All terminals will accept up to #12 AWG (3.31 mm), with up to #10 AWG wire acceptable for optional transformer terminals (1-3).

 Typical wiring connections are shown below.
 Each actuator can be ordered with up to four optional auxiliary switches (wiring connections are described in the Configuration/Calibration section).
-Up to six optional auxiliary switches are available with the 11-209, 11-309, and 11-409.